JSydll/emulated-yocto-linux-testing/Readme.md

 ### Selection of tagged tests

-As not every test brings _verification value_ when executed in every development scenario (such as merging feature PRs, running nightlies/weeklies or building a product release), grouping tests along their applicable scenarios can bring significant efficiency gains, too.
+As not every test has _meaningful results_ when executed in every development scenario (such as merging feature PRs, running nightlies/weeklies or building a product release), grouping tests along their applicable scenarios can bring significant efficiency gains, too.